jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

 ## Diagnostics
-Every HTTP response from an API server with the priority and fairness feature enabled will have two new headers, `X-Kubernetes-PF-FlowSchemaUID` and `X-Kubernetes-PF-PriorityLevelUID`, noting the flow schema that matched the request and the priority level to which it was assigned, respectively.
+Every HTTP response from an API server with the priority and fairness feature enabled has two extra headers: `X-Kubernetes-PF-FlowSchema-UID` and `X-Kubernetes-PF-PriorityLevel-UID`, noting the flow schema that matched the request and the priority level to which it was assigned, respectively.
 The API objects' names are not included in these headers in case the requesting user does not have permission to view them, so when debugging you can use a command like